The following blog is organized in a rebuttal to challenge format in which challenges are posed by atheists and rebuttals follow by Christians.

 Luke: written by Luke the physician

-John, 1 John, 2 John, 3 John, Revelation: written by John, the apostle whom Jesus loved
+John, 1 John, 2 John, 3 John, Revelation: based on the perspective of John, the apostle whom Jesus loved

-1 Peter and 2 Peter: written by Peter, the apostle.
+1 Peter and 2 Peter: based on the perspectives of Peter, the apostle.

-James: written by James, the brother of Jesus
+James: based on the perspectives of James, the half brother of Jesus

-Jude: written by Jude, the brother of Jesus
+Jude: based on the perspectives of Jude, the half brother of Jesus

 Hebrews: authorship uncertain